 Famous French playwright Moliere's tomb was moved there in 1805 (he had died in Paris in 1673), the year after the cemetery's founding, in hopes of attracting other buyers.
 Catholic Parisians had boycotted the cemetery initially in part because, under Napoleon's secular regime, it had not been consecrated by the Catholic church, and also as Parisians felt it was too far from the city.
 Similarly, amongst others, in 1817, the famed, ill-fated couple of Abelard and Heloise were relocated to Pere Lachaise and the cemetery’s popularity finally skyrocketed.

-Pere Lachaise's famous graves
+Pere Lachaise Cemetery famous graves and burials

 Throughout Pere Lachaise, there are a large number of monuments to France's war dead, along with those who died fighting for France from other countries, Holocaust victims, and French who've died in some of the largest aviation disasters of the last century.
 While a large part of the visit is, and should be, strolling and admiring the detail put into these largely Victorian graves, there are several specific tombs that you definitely won't want to miss: